ST10256074/BCA2-POE/README.md

 ### Ingredient Class:

-This class represents the ingredients required for the receipe:
+This class represents the ingredients required for the Recipe:
 name: Name of the ingredient.
 quantity: Quantity of the ingredient
 unitOfMeasurement: The unit of measurement